infinicam/pypuclib/README.md

 * Document

-  Use "help" python command to see the document
+  Use "help" python command to see the document.

   ```python
   help(pypuclib)
   ```

-## Quick start for image processing
+## Quick Start for Image Processing

-To connect the camera first detected:
+To connect the first detected camera:

   ```python
   cam = CameraFactory().create()